Seasonal and Limited Release Beers

 We are constantly playing, er, ah working hard in the Brewhouse and using our brains, tongues and techniques to come up with new and interesting beers.
 You’ll find them appearing fleetingly on tap in our Tasting Room and at the some of the most selective bars and restaurants in the area.
 They often come unexpectedly and are gone before you know it.
 Check the What’s Brewing page for new and upcoming releases.
 Here are a few of the ones we make annually or have made in the past.

-Back by popular demand, this rich, amber cream ale is thick and malty.
-Infused with freshly roasted coffee beans from Bean Juice Coffee Roasters, this one will get you up in the morning and put you to bed at night.
-Yakima Valley Perle and Willamette round out the hop profile, while it gets its great malt backbone from North American Pale Ale, Honey malts, and Steel Cut Oats.
-Release Date: 11/24/17
+Previously released in 2015 as a draught-only offering, this rich and malty cream ale has been infused with freshly roasted coffee beans by our friends at Bean Juice Coffee here in La Crosse.
+This one will get you up in the morning and put you to bed at night.
+Yakima Valley Perle and Willamette round out the hop profile, while it gets its great malt backbone from North American Pale Ale, Honey Malts, and Steel Cut Oats.
+4.5% ABV 5 IBUs

 17-UP Anniversary Gose